wwiecek/wwiecek.github.io/_posts/2023-01-10-give-well-cea.md

 ## But what happens if we assume more deaths could be affected?

 After looking at this model I was interested in how uncertainty in the new assumptions drives the estimates.
 So I made one basic type of modification to the new analysis.
-Rather than assume Gaussian distribution on $S$ with mean of 42% and SD set to about 12% (mean + 2SD = 68%, GW's plausibility cap)^[The parameter I'm talking about is `frac_of_deaths_impacted_base` in MRPRP Stan code], I did the following:
+Rather than assume Gaussian distribution on $S$ with mean of 42% and SD set to about 12% (mean + 2SD = 68%, GW's plausibility cap)[^parm], I did the following:

 (Remember that GW's original estimate for Kenya DSW was 5.6% reduction, this new analysis got 4.6%.)